Robpol86/robpol86.com/_posts/2011-04-08-Flashing-Motorola-Droid-to-Cricket.md

 ---
+category: guides
 layout: post
+modified: 2012-06-12
 title: Flashing Motorola Droid to Cricket
-category: guides
-modified: 2012-06-12
-comments: true
-share: true
 ---

 This guide will explain how to flash a Motorola Droid from Verizon to Cricket based on my experiences.
 The two